 This post may contain affiliate links.
 Please read our disclosure policy.

 This shrimp pasta salad is so delicious and easy to make.
 Loaded with shrimp and crab meat with each bite, creamy, flavorful, and ready in just 30 minutes.
-An easy creamy pasta salad recipe that’s perfect for lunch, dinner, or a potluck to share.
+A creamy pasta salad recipe that’s perfect for lunch, dinner, or a potluck to share.

 top view of pasta salad with lemon garnishes on the side

-If you love seafood pasta salad then this pasta salad recipe will be right up your alley.
-Giving the shrimp pasta salad a nice makeover by adding some crab meat to it as well.
-Made with Greek yogurt instead of mayonnaise, chopped celery for some added crunch, texture, and flavor!
-Make this pasta salad for a crowd or for your family for lunch or dinner.
+If you love seafood pasta salad then this pasta salad will be right up your alley.
+Giving the shrimp pasta salad a nice makeover by adding some crab meat to it.
+The dressing is made with Greek yogurt instead of mayonnaise, chopped celery for some added crunch, texture, and flavor!
+Make this seafood pasta salad for a crowd or for your family for lunch or dinner.
 So filling, easy to make, and oh so good!

 • Quick and easy: super easy to make and ready in just 30 minutes

-• Healthy: made with healthier pasta and Greek yogurt instead of mayo
+• Wholesome: made with whole wheat pasta and Greek yogurt instead of mayo

 • Amazing: so creamy and delicious, everyone will be pleased